Antiferromagnetic Ising model in a triangular vortex lattice of quantum fluids of light: Discussion

 We note that self-arranging vortices are well-known in rotating superfluids~\cite{donnelly1991quantized}, atomic BECs~\cite{Fetter_RMP2009}, and in nonlinear optical systems~\cite{Brambilla1991,Scheuer1999, Desyatnikov2005, Piccardo_NatPhot2022}.
-However, from the above discussion, it is evident that our all-optical lattice supports large scale polaritonic modes (or super-modes), which arise due to the inter-cell interactions in our nonlinear system, rather than to a collection of uncoupled individual single-site states.
+Here, we provide evidence that our all-optical lattice supports large scale polaritonic modes (or super-modes), which arise due to the inter-cell interactions in our nonlinear system, rather than to a collection of uncoupled individual single-site states.
 As such, system states are prone to develop strong instabilities that could demolish their robustness and, hence, their observation.
 For this reason, the observation of a large number of coupled vortices constitutes in itself a remarkable finding, that could not be anticipated \textit{a priori}.
-With 22 cells (Fig.~\ref{fig1}\textbf{b}) a large number of stationary states coexist for pump powers just above the condensation threshold and the system exhibits a large degree of multi-stability.
+With 22 cells (Fig.~\ref{fig5}A,B) a large number of stationary states coexist for pump powers just above the condensation threshold and the system exhibits a large degree of multi-stability.
 As a consequence, the different experimental realizations with 22 cells reveal the formation of a wide diversity of states where individual vortex locations appear stochastically from one realization to the next.

+Future investigations could verify whether it is possible to excite a macroscopic polariton system in a superposition of eigenstates carrying the vorticity and provide a clear answer to a fundamental question: is stochasticity of observed vortex states in such a system a solid proof of its multi-stability?
+In general, interferometry cannot unambiguously prove that the system is not in a quantum superposition of states within the same energy manifold.
+Therefore, to verify the hypothesis of a superposition of eigenstates, one would need to implement quantum vortex tomography, which requires experimental single-shot realization of a vortex sorter in free-space and temporal correlation measurements with high resolution.
+The systematic study of extended lattices of coupled vortices, although challenging, it offers a promising avenue of research with an outlook to quantum simulators that requires thorough theoretical consideration.